Special Educational Needs

 • Speech and language interventions;

-• 1:1 reading booster groups.
+• 1:1 reading booster

 • *Groups offered year-on-year depend on the current needs of pupils in the school.

-Pupil progress Meetings are held each term.
+Pupil progress meetings are held each term.
 This is a meeting where the class teacher meets with the Head teacher to discuss the progress of the pupils in their class.
 This shared discussion may highlight any concerns about children who have been identified as having a special need.

 Occasionally a child may need more expert support from an outside agency such as Speech and Language, Occupational Therapy etc. A referral will be made, with your consent and forwarded to the appropriate agency.
 After an assessment/series of assessments, a programme of support or advice is provided to the school.
 This is then shared with parents and pupils at age appropriate levels.